peterjuskiewicz/appointedd/README.md

  ### Question 3

  The solution required to use `moment-range` plugin for time range manipulation.
-I created an additional data structure to manipulate the data, an array of times objects with worker id and only one interval properties.
+There is an additional data structure that will help with further manipulation:

   `[{
     id: '2',